This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Instructions

-- Line a 9×3-inch cake pan with parchment, and spray it with nonstick cooking spray.
-If you don’t have a 9×3 inch pan, three shorter 9-inch pans can be used.
+- To make a shorter layer cake, line a 9×3-inch cake pan with parchment, and spray it with nonstick cooking spray (If you don't have a 9×3 inch pan, three shorter 9-inch pans can be used.)
+To make a tall layer cake like mine, you will need to make three 9×3-inch cakes and will need three 9×3-inch cake pans.
+You will make the entire chocolate cake recipe 3 times.
 Preheat the oven to 350 F.

 - Add the butter and both sugars to the bowl of a large stand mixer fitted with a paddle attachment.
 Beat them together on medium-high speed, until light and fluffy, about 5 minutes.
 Add the eggs one at a time, beating well after each addition.
 Add the vanilla extract and mix it in.